rubayahasansinthiya-lab/Network-Security/packet-sniffing/display-ipv4-icmp-python-tutorial.md

-# How to Display IPv4 and ICMP Data in Python (Easy English Guide)
+# How to Display IPv4 and ICMP Data in Python

-This guide explains, in simple English, how to check what type of data is inside a packet, and how to **display** the information we've unpacked so far in a clear, readable way.
+This guide explains, how to check what type of data is inside a packet, and how to **display** the information we've unpacked so far in a clear, readable way.

 ---